Updated in 2021

 Every year I try pumpkins

 They did not work the first year in pots, they got too hot and died.

 The soil in Ukiah is all hard clay with many rocks.
 Plus my soil was extra bad, compared with other people’s soil.

 So the first year I could not get the soil good enough to plant in ground, and there was a lot of weed trees, a huge mess of weeds and it took too much time.
 I missed the spring planting time.
 Year one was a failure.

-Year two I got some pumpkins to grow, but they were small.
-I call it a success away.
+In my second year in Ukiah, I got some pumpkins to grow, but they were small.
+I called it a success anyway.
 The ones in the front lived, the ones in the back died from too much heat and sun.
 The front yard is a northern exposure, but the back is a southern exposure.

 I have yet to try corn